Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Quantum Rotation Number

 \subsection{The inverse problem for the rotation number}

 We can finally apply our algorithms to the initial question, because having a linear labelling is actually enough for recovering the rotation number.
-In Theorem~\ref{theo:q-rotation-number} we have obtained the classical rotation number as an $\O(h)$ limit of the quantum rotation number; this suggests that one can actually expect that the recovery process is robust with respect to smaller (namely, $\O(\h^2)$) perturbation of the asymptotic lattice.
-Previous results for special cases of pseudo-differential operators show that this expectation is very natural~\cite{san-inverse,san-lefloch-pelayo:jc}. \begin{coro}[(Theorem~\ref{theo:A})] Let $(\hat J, \hat H)$ be a quantum integrable system with principal symbols $F:=(J,H)$.
-Let $c\in\RM^2$ be a regular value of $F$, such that the fiber $F^{-1}(c)$ is compact and connected.
-Then from the knowledge of the family of joint spectra $(\Sigma_\h(\hat J, \hat H))_{\h\in\cI'}$ modulo $\O(\h^2)$, where $\h$ varies in a sequence $\mathcal{I}' = (\h_j)_{j\in\NM^*}$ accumulating at zero, one can recover the classical rotation number $[w]$ in a neighborhood of $c$ modulo the natural action of Möbius transformations (Lemma~\ref{lemm:ItoI'}). \end{coro} \begin{demo} Recall from Definition~\ref{defi:rotation} that we need to recover the rotation number $w_I(b)$ for all points $b$ in a neighborhood of $c$, where $I$ is a fixed set of action variables, which should not depend on $b$.
+In Theorem~\ref{theo:q-rotation-number} we have obtained the classical rotation number as an $\O(h)$ limit of the quantum rotation number; this suggests that one can actually expect the recovery process to be robust with respect to smaller (namely, $\O(\h^2)$) perturbations of the asymptotic lattice.
+Previous results for special cases of semiclassical operators show that this expectation is very natural~\cite{san-inverse,san-lefloch-pelayo:jc}.